94th Fighter Squadron: Modern era

 In 2006, the 94th became the second operational squadron to fly the F-22 Raptor, receiving its first F-22A in June 2006, and receiving its full complement of F-22As, with AF Ser.
 No / tail number (T/N) 05-0094, in June 2007.
 This was due to the 94 FS trading tail number 086 for 094 with the 90th Fighter Squadron, which is part of the 3rd Wing based at Elmendorf AFB, Alaska.

 Additionally, the 1st FW traded AF Ser.
 No. / tail number 05-0084 to the 90th Fighter Squadron for tail number 05-0101.
 Tail 10-194 is the current flagship of 94th Fighter Squadron.

 2013 Sequestration

 Air Combat Command officials announced a stand down and reallocation of flying hours for the rest of the fiscal year 2013 due to mandatory budget cuts.
 The across-the board spending cuts, called sequestration, took effect 1 March when Congress failed to agree on a deficit-reduction plan.

 Squadrons either stood down on a rotating basis or kept combat ready or at a reduced readiness level called "basic mission capable" for part or all of the remaining months in fiscal 2013.
 This affected the 94th Fighter Squadron with a stand-down grounding from 9 April-30 September 2013.

+2020's

+In June 2025, the 94th Fighter Squadron's F-22's deployed to the Middle East under orders of the Secretary of Defence in order to protect its troops and enhance the United States defensive posture in the region.